circus-tent/circus/docs/source/index.rst

 3. **Circus scales**

-  One of the use case of Circus is to be able to manage thousands of processes without having it slowing down -- we're dedicated to focusing on this.
+  One of the use cases of Circus is to be able to manage thousands of processes without having it slowing down -- we're dedicated to focusing on this.